Please ensure Javascript is enabled for purposes of website accessibility

 Young woman having online date with fake boyfriend.
 Concept of internet fraud

-With Valentine’s Day approaching, it is important to be wary of Romance Scams (also called Love Scams).
-In a romance scam, scammers target individuals by creating a fake online persona (through social media, email, etc.) and then making romantic advances at the targeted individuals.
-The scammer will then attempt to connect emotionally with the victim to gain their trust enough to either ask or blackmail the victim for money.
+With Valentine’s Day approaching, it is important to be wary of Romance or Love Scams.
+In a romance scam, scammers target individuals by creating a fake online persona through social media, email, or other means.
+Those scammers then make romantic advances on the targeted individuals.
+The scammer will then attempt to emotionally connect with the victim to gain their trust, allowing them to either ask or blackmail the victim for money.
 These scams can appear in a variety of ways; below are some of the most frequent examples:

 Photo Scams